arnaudlacour/katacoda/pingdirectory-basics/step1.md

 and
 `docker info`{{execute}}

-Check that the Ping Directory image is present:
+Check that the PingDirectory image is present:
 `docker images`{{execute}}

-Without further ado, let's start a Ping Directory docker container!
+Without further ado, let's start a PingDirectorydocker container!

-## Run Ping Directory in Docker
+## Run PingDirectory in Docker

 Here is how: